axonivy/dev.axonivy.com/src/app/pages/news/12.0/05-mobile-app.md

 - **Native iOS & Android App**: Smooth performance and an optimized design are provided across both major mobile platforms.
 Support for iOS and Android ensures a consistent, user-friendly experience on any device.
 - **Work Beyond the Office**: Ideal for mobile scenarios such as construction sites, elevator maintenance, and other field operations.
 Tasks can be managed from anywhere, providing the flexibility to work wherever needed.
-- **Native Access to Camera and Other Mobile Functions**: The app uses integrated device capabilities like the camera, GPS, and other tools to enhance functionality.
-Images can be captured, documents scanned, and these features used directly to improve workflow efficiency.
+- **Native Access to Camera and Other Mobile Functions**: The app uses integrated device capabilities such as the camera and GPS to enhance functionality and enable the use of mobile tools within the app to improve workflow efficiency.
 - **Offline Tasks Capability**: Productivity is maintained even without an internet connection.
 Offline task capabilities ensure tasks, projects, and processes can continue without interruption, regardless of connectivity.
 - **Demo Mode**: All app capabilities can be explored in demo mode, allowing for firsthand testing to evaluate potential process improvements.